lisiki-jp/okinawa_gametheory/README.md

 The Okinawa Government calls it the "Great Trade Era."
 A more accurate name would be the "Great Warehouse Era."

-### Plausible deniability of "for child" on pref.okinawa.jp
+### "Plausible deniability" of "for child" on pref.okinawa.jp

 We did just 2 lines.
 But I think that was enough to give you the idea.
 The official story is a fantasy.